deepthi-sasi/java-maven-app/README.md

 Publishing uses the maven-publish plugin which uses the artifact found under target where the version is defined above in the pom.xml file

-To publish the artifacts you need to set the credentials in settings.xml under User's .m2 directory(Nexus is running in DigitalOcean)
+To publish the artifacts you need to set the credentials in settings.xml under User's .m2 directory(Nexus is running in DigitalOcean).